 So I won't say these taste exactly like rice crispy treats, but in my book, that's a good thing!
 Taking a cue from my friend Min, I used a mix of almond butter and honey.
 This helps the crispies stick together, sweetens and adds satiating fats.
 So the result is a bar that can double as dessert or a snack bar.

-Also, these bars aren't actually made with puffed rice because for some reason, my grocery store sells puffed spelt, puffed kamut and puffed millet, but no puffed brown rice.
+Also, these bars aren't actually made with puffed rice because for some reason, my grocery store was out of puffed rice cereal.
 Hrumpf.
-Regardless, I loved using puffed millet, and it's fun to switch things up, but the same recipe will work with puffed brown rice too if that's easier to find.
+So I decided to experiment with puffed millet, which I loved, and it's fun to switch things up.
+Feel free to use puffed brown rice too if that's easier to find.
 And you probably can skip the toasting step if the brown rice is crispy enough.

 To make these bars, I used a jar of acacia honey sent to me as a sample from Heavenly Organics.
 I was really excited to learn about their sustainability initiatives and work providing ethical job opportunities in India.
 Plus, when you're making something where honey is one of the main flavor profiles, it's nice to use something a few steps up in flavor from the honey bear :)